Update: GSK Wants Generic Zofran Lawsuits Dismissed

 What is a Cleft Palate?

-Successful treatment of orofacial defects requires several years and multiple surgeries to provide a satisfactory outcome.
+Depending on the severity of the cleft defect, treatment usually requires several years and multiple surgeries to provide a satisfactory outcome, according to the American Speech-Language-Hearing Association (ASHA).
 Cleft palate repair requires a number of surgeries, the first of which should be performed when the child is between 6 months and 1 year old.
-The 1st surgery typically involves repairing the defect in the palate, which improves feeding and weight gain, and reduces hearing loss and ear infections.
-Palate repair also improves development of the upper jaw and facial bones.
+The first surgery typically involves repairing the defect in the palate, which improves feeding and weight gain, and reduces hearing loss / ear infections.
+Palate repair also improves development of the upper jaw and facial bones, according to Baylor University Medical Center Proceedings (2002).

-At about 8 years of age, a bone graft is done to support the upper jaw structure and help with speech articulation.
+At about 8 years of age, a bone graft is done to support the upper jaw structure and help with speech articulation, according to MedicineNet.
 Braces may be used to straighten permanent teeth, and surgical scar removal may be performed later in life to improve cosmetic appearance.

 Zofran Heart Defects

-Of the 475 birth defects linked to Zofran, 170 involved malformations of the heart and cardiovascular system including:
+Of the 475 birth defects linked to Zofran, 170 involved malformations of the heart and/or cardiovascular system, including:

 - 44 references to Cardiac Septal Defects – Involve cardiac walls that failed to form properly in the womb.